-- The transit procedure can be used within the customs territory of the European Union and in countries with common transit (Iceland, Norway, Switzerland, Liechtenstein, Turkey, FYR of Macedonia, and Serbia).
+- The transit procedure can be used within the customs territory of the European Union and in countries with common transit (Iceland, Norway, Switzerland, Liechtenstein, Turkey, North Macedonia, Serbia, Great Britain and Ukraine).

 - Transit can be used by any business or private person who is the holder of the transit procedure.

 - The terms Union transit (EU countries) and common transit (other contracting countries) are used for the transit procedure.

 - The T1 transit procedure, or External Union transit, is used when undeclared goods are brought into the EU from outside the EU, or when undeclared goods are moved within the EU (between Member States or within one Member State) or to common transit countries.

 - The T2 transit procedure, i.e. transit within the Union, is used when Union goods (i.e. goods produced or cleared for import in the EU) are moved from the EU to countries under common transit or through them and back to the EU.
 For example, a consignment transported by road from Finland to Switzerland or through Switzerland to Italy.

 - The T2F transit procedure is used when Union goods are transported from regions outside the fiscal territory of the Union (so called special fiscal territories) to another country than the Member State the goods first arrived to (e.g. from the Åland Islands via mainland Finland to Estonia).
 These special fiscal territories are: The Åland Islands, Mount Athos, the Canary Islands and the overseas departments and territories of France (Guadeloupe, Martinique, Mayotte, French Guiana, Réunion).